ring-lang/ring/marketing/pwct/README.md

 Programming Without Coding Technology (PWCT) 2.0
 ================================================

 ## Introduction

-Apply programming concepts and develop applications and 2D games using the Ring programming language.

-PWCT2 is a programming tool to enjoy visual programming & interactive visualization.
+PWCT2 is a visual programming language designed for enjoying visual programming and interactive visualization.

-A replacement for the Ring Code Editor.
+It is written in the Ring programming language and supports importing and exporting Ring code.

 ## Running PWCT 2.0 from Source Code (Windows/Linux/macOS)